 Indeed, an overly conservative savings strategy presents a risk of its own, denying those dollars the opportunity to grow through more aggressive savings products or investments.

-A financial advisor can help investors develop a balanced asset allocation strategy that factors in their time horizon, goals, and tolerance for risk.
+A financial professional can help investors develop a balanced asset allocation strategy that factors in their time horizon, goals, and tolerance for risk.